kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 # Description
 This code implements a Generative Adversarial Network (GAN) to perform inpainting on [overhead infrared (IR) images of a series of prescribed fires on an area of 10 x 10 m](https://www.fs.usda.gov/rds/archive/catalog/RDS-2022-0076).
+The GAN has two sub-models, the context encoder (generator) and patch discriminator (discriminator).

-During each epoch, the results (ground truth, masked images and inpainted images) are saved to 'results'.
-The generator (context encoder) and discriminator (patch discriminator) are saved to 'models' when training is complete.
+- `main.py` trains and saves the models.
+During each epoch, the results (ground truth, masked images and inpainted images) are saved to 'results'. **Does not employ train test split.**
+- `inference.py` loads a trained generator and performs inferencing, ideally on dataset it has never seen during its training phase.
+- `models.py` contains the definition of the sub-models.
+- `image_utils.py` contains functions needed to load, preprocess and perform masking on the dataset.

 # Usage - main.py
 ## Parameters